-He is Lecturer on Government at Harvard University, Program Leader of the Negotiation Task Force at the Davis Center for Russian and Eurasian Studies, and Partner at Negotiation Design & Strategy (NDS), a U.S.-based training, advisory, and research development group.
+Arvid Bell is a scholar and entrepreneur specializing in complex conflict analysis, negotiation strategy, and international security.
+He is a Lecturer on Government at Harvard University, the Director of the Negotiation Task Force at the Davis Center for Russian and Eurasian Studies, and Partner at Negotiation Design & Strategy (NDS), a training, advisory, and research development group.